 - She stops doing things she enjoys.

-- Her appearance dramatically changes, especially large weight losses, to indicate depression or substance abuse.
+- Her appearance dramatically changes—for instance, dramatic weight loss, which could indicate depression or substance abuse.

-- When she’s not with him, he constantly calls or texts to check on what she’s doing.
+- When she’s not with him, he continually calls or texts to check on what she’s doing.

 - She seems nervous or jumpy, especially around him.

-- Don’t condone their behavior.
-Don’t even hint you think it’s okay.
+- Don’t condone his behavior or even hint you think it’s okay.

-- Don’t ignore their behavior.
-Your silence helps them believe it’s okay.
+- Confront his behavior.
+Your silence makes him believe it’s okay.

-- Convince them to seek professional help.
-Let them know they can have a healthy, happy relationship if he gets proper help.
+- Convince him to seek professional help.
+Let him know he can have a healthy, happy relationship if he gets proper help.

-- Support their victim any way you can.
+- Support his victim any way you can.
 Let her know you don’t blame her.